Ieuanoh/lol-champions-browser/README.md

 Simple champion browser app for League of Legends using the Riot API.
 Pulls in data using the static champions endpoint and stores the response in local storage.

-Not production ready as it uses a Node proxy server due to CORS.
+Not production ready as it uses a Node proxy server and Create React App's proxy setting to work with CORS.
+You may also need to add some firther throttling/caching settings when requesting the API due to rate limiting from the Riot API

 ## Getting Started